ServicesAboutInsightsContact

 Not because they didn’t understand the new process.
 Not because the training was bad.
 Because the environment still made the old way easier.
 The workaround was faster.
 The manager’s scorecard still measured the old metric.
 The approval chain hadn’t changed.
 Nobody had closed the path back.

 The gap is environmental.
 It closes when the environment changes.
-It doesn't close when you add more training, send another email, or add a dashboard that measures the wrong thing more precisely.
+It doesn’t close when you send another email, run another workshop, or add a dashboard that measures the wrong thing more precisely.

 The cost isn’t just failed adoption.
 It’s stranded investment.
 The technology works.
 The business case doesn’t.